rukshan99/docs-ICAF/README.md

 ## React App

-The backend of the conference management tool is a RESTful API running JSON based web services, and implemented with Node.js and Express.js
+The frontend of the system is based on React related technologies and it consumes the JSON based service endpoints of the REST API.

 ### Getting started